March 1, 2024

 To name a few out of many awesome (and very helpful) features:

 - Timing.
-You can tick the checkbox to see you how long it takes GTM to process a hit from the dataLayer push to the eventCallback.
+You can tick the checkbox to see how long it takes GTM to process a hit from the dataLayer push to the eventCallback.

-- Validations (for example missing keys in an E-commerce object.
+- Validations (for example, missing keys in an E-commerce object.
 See the screenshot below)

 - One more useful feature became a separate tip in this blog post.
 Continue reading.

-#22.
+#23.
 Block already existing GTM containers in order to inject your own.
 Fresh and clean.

 This tip is related to the aforementioned dataLayer Inspector+.
-I did not want it to blend with just a mention of the extension so I created it as a separate tip.
+I did not want it to blend with just a mention of the extension, so I created it as a separate tip.

 What’s the solution?
 You could temporarily block the original container’s script so that it would not interfere with your debugging efforts.
 Luckily, dataLayer Inspector+ offers a neat feature called Block & Swap Script.